- Car Rentals

 Distance from Mumbai: 258 Kms

 Nashik or Nasik is the third-largest city by population in Maharashtra.
 Situated about 182 km from Mumbai, and 211 km from Pune, it is one of the popular places of pilgrimage in Maharashtra, and among the famous places to visit near Mumbai.

 Distance from Mumbai: 183 Kms

 Pilgrimage | Beach

 Ganpatipule is a small pilgrimage & beach town on the Konkan coast of Maharashtra in India.
-About 307 km from Pune, and 345 km from Mumbai, it is one of the top places to visit in Maharashtra, and can be visited as a day trip as part of Mahabaleshwar packages.
+About 307 km from Pune, and 345 km from Mumbai, it is one of the top places to visit near Kolhapur, and among the must include places in Maharashtra packages.

 Distance from Mumbai: 345 Kms